isomerpages/pmo-nccs/media/speeches/_posts/2014-11-13-speech-by-deputy-prime-minister-teo-chee-hean-at-the-national-climate-change-competition-2014-prize-award-ceremony.md

 permalink: /media/speeches/speech-by-deputy-prime-minister-teo-chee-hean-at-the-national-climate-change-competition-2014-prize-award-ceremony
 ---

-### SPEECH BY DEPUTY PRIME MINISTER TEO CHEE HEAN AT THE NATIONAL CLIMATE CHANGE COMPETITION 2014 PRIZE AWARD CEREMONY AND LAUNCH OF NEW CLIMATE CHANGE EXHIBITION AT THE SINGAPORE SCIENCE CENTRE
-Distinguished guests
+Distinguished Guests

-Teachers and students
+Teachers and Students

-Ladies and gentlemen
+Ladies and Gentlemen

 **Introduction**
 Congratulations to the winners of the National Climate Change Competition, and thank you to all the participants.
 All of you have played a part in spreading the word on climate change.